surabhi-2004/Handwritten-Digit-Recognition/README.md

 # Digit Recognition with CNN and Pygame

-This project is designed for digit recognition using a Convolutional Neural Network (CNN) model trained on the MNIST dataset.
+This project is designed for digit recognition using a Convolutional Neural Network (CNN) model trained on 60,000 images and tested on 10,000 images and achieved an accuracy of 98% on the test set.
 It includes a Pygame-based application (app.py) to draw and predict handwritten digits in real-time.
 The CNN model is created and trained in hdr.ipynb.

 # Project Overview